The media has a big problem, Reuters Institute says: Who will pay for the news?

 In Britain, around a third of those surveyed said they avoided the news due to Brexit.
 Leave voters said they avoided the news as it made them sad and said they could not rely on the news being true.
 There has been no Brexit bounce.

-As they fight for revenue, news organisations are facing a growing threat from entertainment providers such as Netflix , Spotify, Apple Music and Amazon Prime.
+As they fight for revenue, news organizations are facing a growing threat from entertainment providers such as Netflix , Spotify, Apple Music and Amazon Prime.

 “In some countries, subscription fatigue may also be setting in, with the majority preferring to spend their limited budget on entertainment (Netflix/Spotify) rather than news,” Newman said in the report.